|See if you qualify & create account!|

 |Print, sign and file your divorce forms with your local court (instantly review & print your forms online or have them sent US Priority Mail at no additional charge).|

-We are providing the essential Idaho divorce laws online as an easy reference guide to help you while you are completing your divorce in Idaho.
+We are providing the essential Idaho divorce laws online as an easy reference guide to help you when getting a divorce in Idaho.

 Residency Requirements: In order to file for a divorce in Idaho, you or your spouse must meet the strict residency requirements.
 These requirements permit the court to have jurisdiction of your case, resulting in allowing you to use their judicial system.
 These residency requirements for divorce in Idaho are only a concern for spouses who have recently relocated or plan to relocate in the near future.
 They are as follows:

 A divorce must not be granted unless the plaintiff has been a resident of the state for six (6) full weeks next preceding the commencement of the action.
 The divorce may be filed in the county in which either the husband or the wife reside.
 If either spouse is not a resident of the state, the divorce must be filed in the county in which the plaintiff resides.
 (Idaho Code - Title 5 - Chapters: 404)